 When I feature an artist for the first time, I generally like to start with the artist’s iconic or most popular hit.

-Musiq Soulchild is a contemporary neo-soul, soul, and R&B artist, best known for R&B ballads like Love from his debut album Aijuswanaseing (2000) and Dontchange from his second album Juslisen (2002), which debuted at number 1 on Billboard and went platinum.
+Musiq Soulchild is a neo-soul, soul, and R&B artist, best known for R&B ballads like Love from his debut album Aijuswanaseing (2000) and Dontchange from his second album Juslisen (2002), which debuted at number 1 on Billboard and went platinum.